CHAOS -- A Consistent Large-scale Database for Sigma-Profiles and Other Molecular Descriptors: Introduction

 Besides these established applications, $\sigma$-profiles are promising descriptors for machine-learning (ML) models, which have become powerful alternatives to physical models for predicting thermophysical properties \cite{abranches2022sigma,abranches2024stochastic, jirasek2021perspective, jirasek2023combining, hayer2025advancing, hayer2025modified}.
 The choice of molecular representation is a key factor for ML model performance.
 A wide range of descriptors has been explored, including coordinate-based atomistic descriptors \cite{rupp2012fast,hansen2015machine,behler2011atom,bartok2013representing}, molecular graphs \cite{schutt2017schnet, duvenaud2015convolutional, hoffmann2025grappa}, text-string encodings (SMILES, SELFIES) \cite{jaeger2018mol2vec,winter2022smile, specht2024hanna, hoffmann2025machine}, and molecular fingerprints \cite{tayyebi2023prediction,xie2020improvement}.
 The $\sigma$-profile offers a particularly valuable addition to this set, as it provides compact, physics-based information on a molecule’s electronic structure that has proven useful for predicting macroscopic thermodynamic behavior.

 Initial studies have shown that incorporating $\sigma$-profiles as molecular descriptors improves the predictive performance of ML models for mixture properties \cite{hayer2025prediction,hayer2025similarity}.
 However, progress is constrained by the scarcity of publicly available $\sigma$-profiles, as current repositories contain only a few thousand compounds \cite{bell2020benchmark,mullins2006sigma,ferrarini2018open}.
 Moreover, combining data from different sources is problematic because the underlying quantum-chemical methods used to compute $\sigma$-profiles introduce systematic inconsistencies, limiting comparability.
-Benchmark studies have demonstrated that changing the quantum-chemistry software, density functional, or basis set systematically shifts the $\sigma$-profile charge-density histograms \cite{mu2007performance}, causing energy offsets that persist even after model reparameterization \cite{reinisch2019benchmarking}.
-Consequently, internally consistent $\sigma$-profile libraries are essential, yet comprehensive ones have been lacking.
+Benchmark studies have demonstrated that changing the quantum-chemistry software, density functional, or basis set systematically shifts the $\sigma$-profile charge density histograms \cite{mu2007performance}, causing energy offsets that persist even after model reparameterization \cite{reinisch2019benchmarking}.
+Consequently, large-scale $\sigma$-profile collections generated under a single, well-defined quantum-chemical protocol are essential, yet such comprehensive, single-workflow datasets have been lacking.

-In this work, we introduce CHAOS (Computed High-Accuracy Observables and Sigma-profiles), a database providing consistent, high-quality $\sigma$-profiles for 53\,091 technically relevant molecules with molar masses up to 400\,amu, for which experimental thermophysical data are available in the Dortmund Data Bank (DDB) \cite{DortmundDataBank2024}.
+In this work, we introduce CHAOS (Computed High-Accuracy Observables and Sigma-profiles), a database providing consistent, high-quality $\sigma$-profiles for 53\,091 technically relevant molecules with molecular masses up to 400\,amu, for which experimental thermophysical data are available in the Dortmund Data Bank (DDB) \cite{DortmundDataBank2024}.
 Beyond $\sigma$-profiles, the database includes a broad range of additional quantum-chemically derived molecular descriptors obtained in a uniform workflow.
 Table \ref{tab:descriptors} gives an overview of these data types available in CHAOS.
 Because the database contains complete vibrational and rotational information, derived thermodynamic ideal-gas quantities at various temperatures can also be obtained (see Supporting Information, Section "Calculation of ideal-gas properties").

 CHAOS is currently the largest internally consistent database of $\sigma$-profiles and related molecular descriptors, offering a robust foundation for physics-based, data-driven, and hybrid modeling approaches alike.